jtguibas/halo2-merkle-tree/README.md

-# Halo2 Examples
+# halo2-merkle-tree

-This repo includes a few simple examples to illustrate how to write circuit in Halo2.
+This repo includes a few chips and circuits that slowly towards a fully function merkle tree chip implementation in Halo2 with the Poseidon hash function.

 ## Instruction